<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 4. Add an Event, select Okta under your connected Applications, search for User Added to Group event, and select.

-5. Click the Add function button and select the “Continue If” card, drag the Display Name value from the Group details in the card and store it in the “value a” option of the card.
+5. Click the Add function button and select the Continue If card, drag the Display Name value from the Group details in the card, and store it in the value a option of the card.

-1. Change the comparison value on the “Continue If” card to “equal to” and then type in the name of the group in value b.
-This group is the group in your Okta tenant that you want to run a campaign against whenever someone is added to it.
-In the example, this workflow will execute only if someone is added to a group called “GroupAdmins.”
+1. Change the comparison value on the Continue If card to equal to and then type in the name of the group in value b.
+This group is the group in the Okta tenant that used to run a campaign against it whenever someone is added to it.
+In the example, this workflow will execute only if someone is added to a group called GroupAdmins.

-2. Pull the manager’s Id from the user added to the group based on the system log event.
+2. Pull the manager’s ID from the user added to the group based on the system log event.

 4. Drag the ID field from the Okta User section of the Event trigger card: User Added to Group and store it in the ID or Login field of the new card.